 Most of its population, which is estimated to be around 12000 pairs, nests on Hood.
 The colonies are active from mid-April to late June, where it does not return for about five years once it leaves its nest.
 They tend to remain at sea from January to march.

 These smallest of the seabirds have a relatively long, narrowly winged storm petrel, and are known for fluttering over the surface of the sea while feeding on plankton, which seems to appear as if they are walking on water.
 Storm Petrels are dark brown.

 Their small size often seems to be difficult for the visitors to identify them.
 Their length measures up to 6 to 8 inches.
 These birds are visiting their breeding grounds by day and feeding at night.
 Their breeding grounds, however, have never been found.

 These medium-sized birds skim close to the water and are observed to be always on the move either individually or in flocks.
 They are dark brown colored birds with white bellies and a white throat.
 They are often confused with Hawaiian petrel, but the size and white forehead and face of the Hawaiian petrel distinguish itself from the Audubon’s shearwater.

 They are often sighted near the cliffs, where they nest.
 These birds feed on fish larvae, small planktonic crustaceans, small fish and also squid.
 Also, they are not seen to fish in flocks.

-If you want to travel to the Galapagos Islands, we invite you to see our Galapaogs Cruises page, where you will see the luxury yacht Sea Star Journey, the comfortable cataamaran Seaman Journey and the daily tour catamaran Galapagos Hopper
+If you want to travel to the Galapagos Islands, we invite you to see our Galapagos Cruises page, where you will see the luxury yacht Galapagos Petrel and the comfortable cataamaran Seaman Journey.